frtz13/UPSPlus_mqtt/README.md

 If you do not get any error messages, switch off AC power for the UPS and have a look at the syslog (`journalctl -f`).
 In less than a minute, you should get a message that the UPS is on battery.

-If you configured a connection to a MQTT broker, start up a mqtt client and have it listen to the `home/rpi/#` topic.
+If you configured a connection to an MQTT broker, start up an MQTT client and have it listen to the `home/rpi/#` topic.

-If you want to simulate a shutdown at low battery voltage, do the following in order to have to wait for a low battery situation:
+If you want to simulate a shutdown at low battery voltage, do the following in order to avoid to have to wait for a low battery situation:

 Be sure to have AC power for the UPS switched on.
-Set the following parameter in your configuration file, in the [ups] section: `SHUTDOWN_IMMEDIATELY_WHEN_ON_BATTERY = 1`, and restart the script.
+Set the following parameter in your configuration file, [ups] section: `SHUTDOWN_IMMEDIATELY_WHEN_ON_BATTERY = 1`, and restart the script.
 This will instruct the script to start a shutdown sequence immediately when the UPS is on battery.
 Once the shutdown sequence completed and the UPS shut down power for the Raspberry Pi, you can restore AC power.
-The UPS should switch on, and the Raspberry Pi should start up.
+The UPS should switch on, and the Raspberry Pi should start.

 Once you are done with testing, comment out the `TIMER_BIAS_AT_STARTUP` and `SHUTDOWN_IMMEDIATELY_WHEN_ON_BATTERY` parameters in the configuration file, configure crontab to start the script at boot time and restart your Raspberry Pi.